SolomonAmaning/FIneTuningMistral7B/README.md

 As the name suggests, this dataset summarizes important patient-doctor dialogues under headings including symptoms, medical history, family history, assessment, and investigations.

 After tuning, the language model was prompted to generate completions based on the different  prompts to assess the precision of the completion compared to the referenced input text.
+I started from kaggle workpace and later shifted to google colab.
+That explains the reason of kaggle hub in the notebook.